Chip Kidd: Cover design

+Views

 Kidd is often asked about his creative process.
 On the source of his inspiration, Kidd told Matt Pashkow in Inspirability that “for the most part I’m inspired by whatever the book is, or by the manuscript itself.”
 For the USA Today, he outlined his process for creating a cover.
 After closely reading the work he contacts the author, who “has final say, so it’s a logical starting point.”
 “Along the way, I may or may not involve photographers or illustrators or any amount of ephemeral detritus that washes up on my shores in the pursuit of solving the problem.
 And that is what it always amounts to: visually solving a problem.”
 He says that this solution can take up to six months to find.

 Kidd has often downplayed the importance of cover designs, stating, "I'm very much against the idea that the cover will sell the book.
 Marketing departments of publishing houses tend to latch onto this concept and they can't let go.
 But it's about whether the book itself really connects with the public, and the cover is only a small part of that."
 He is also known to be humorously self-deprecating about his work with statements such as "I piggy-backed my career on the backs of authors, not the other way around.
 The latest example of that is The Road, by Cormac McCarthy.
 I'm lucky to be attached to that.
 Cormac McCarthy is not lucky to have me doing his cover."